 0 Women – You take TWO automatic outs, one at the end of the line up, the second out can be placed at the end or anywhere in the line up but must stay in the same order throughout the game.
 You may play EIGHT in the field and one male player is required to play catcher.

 OTHER GAME RULES

-TAGGING UP: After lead, if the ball beats the runner to the base, you are out.
+TAGGING UP ON FLY BALLS: After lead, if the ball beats the runner to the base, you are out.
 Base runners may advance at their own risk from any base, provided they tag up first.

 THROWN/HIT BALLS OUT OF PLAY: Balls hit or thrown out of play according to ground rules are dead balls.
 On dead balls runners will advance one additional base past the last base possessed.

-MERCY RULE: If a team is winning by 15 or more runs at the end of the 4th inning, the game ends.
-The same happens if a team is winning by 10 or more runs by the end of the 5th inning.
+MERCY RULE: If a team is winning by 15 or more runs at the end of the 4th inning, or by 10 or more runs by the end of the 5th inning, the game is ended.